Wounded Warrior Band

 The MusiCorps Wounded Warrior Band is a component of the MusiCorps program at Walter Reed National Military Medical Center.
-The band is composed of service members who have become musicians under the training of the MusiCorps program.
+It comprises service members who have become musicians through the MusiCorps program training.

 Members and organization

-The Wounded Warrior Band recruits wounded veterans who have learned or relearned how to play their instruments through the training of the MusiCorps program.
+The Wounded Warrior Band recruits wounded veterans who have learned or relearned how to play their instruments through the MusiCorps program's training.
 Instruments include guitar, bass, keyboard, voice, and drums.